-This team brings fresh perspectives and experiences from the four sectors that have the greatest impact on working learners:
+ACT Foundation assembled the Aces Applied Research Network as a collaborative research hub of scholars and practitioners from around the country.
+The team brings fresh perspectives and diverse experiences from the sectors that have the greatest impact on working learners:

 - business and industry

 Still in its early stages, the Aces’ work includes defining working learners and assessing the research landscape of the National Learning Economy.
 The group is developing a research agenda, with particular focus on young, low-income working learners and the issues they face in accessing and succeeding in learning opportunities.
 Aces also will help develop the following tools to allow us to measure our progress toward a National Learning Economy:

 - Working Learner Index to provide continuous data and insights into working learners